official-vanshaj-garg/AGENTIC_HONEYPOT/README.md

 The response is then **sanitized**: banned words are removed, multiple questions are reduced to one, and length is capped at 200 characters.

-### Step 5: Track Rubric Metrics
+### Step 5: Track Conversation Quality
 After generating the reply, the system counts specific features in the response:
 - Did it contain a question? (+1 to question count)
 - Did it use investigative wording like "verify" or "confirm"? (+1)
 - Did it mention red-flag words like "OTP" or "blocked"? (+1)
 - Did it try to elicit details like "account" or "UPI"? (+1)

-If the counts are falling behind the targets, a **minimal guardrail** adds a natural question to catch up.
+If the counts are falling behind, a **minimal guardrail** adds a natural question to catch up.

 ### Step 6: Generate Final Report (When Ready)
 At **turn 10** (or turn 8 if enough intelligence has been collected), the system: